-- (a) On a quarterly basis, the Sergeant assigned to manage the property control function shall make an inspection of the property storage facilities and practices to ensure adherence to appropriate policies and procedures. - (b) At the discretion of the Sergeant assigned to manage the property control function, whenever a change is made in personnel who have access to the evidence room, an inventory of all property shall be made by an individual(s) not associated to the property room or function to ensure that records are correct and all property is accounted for. - (c) If the assignment to manage the property control function is changed, an inventory of all property shall be made by an individual(s) not associated with the property room or function.
-If possible, this inventory will be completed prior to the newly appointed manager is officially assigned.
+- (a) On a monthly basis, the supervisor of the evidence custodian shall make an inspection of the evidence storage facilities and practices to ensure adherence to appropriate policies and procedures. - (b) Unannounced inspections of evidence storage areas shall be conducted annually as directed by the Chief of Police. - (c) An annual audit of evidence held by the Department shall be conducted by a Division Commander appointed by the Chief of Police who is not routinely or directly connected with evidence control. - (d) Whenever a change is made in personnel who have access to the evidence room, an inventory of all evidence/property shall be made by an individual(s) not associated to the property room or function to ensure that records are correct and all evidence property is accounted for.